 MATTERS ARISING IN A LIQUIDATION OR REORGANISATIONStays of proceedings and moratoria

 What prohibitions against the continuation of legal proceedings or the enforcement of claims by creditors apply in liquidations and reorganisations?
-In what circumstances may creditors obtain relief from such prohibitions?Pending legal proceedings
+In what circumstances may creditors obtain relief from such prohibitions?Liquidation

 When can the debtor carry on business during a liquidation or reorganisation?
 Is any special treatment given to creditors who supply goods or services after the filing?
 What are the roles of the creditors and the court in supervising the debtor’s business activities?